 #2 Updated by Steve Beaver about 5 years ago

 - Status changed from New to Feedback

 - Assignee changed from Steve Beaver to Alex Vergilis

 Clicked "Save" and the IPs listed in the file appeared in the alias and in config.xml

 Left the file in place for others to test.

-#7 Updated by Chris Buechler over 4 years ago
+#7 Updated by Chris Buechler about 5 years ago

 also not seeing any way of making that happen, on 2.2.x nor 2.3.
 Add a ports URL table alias, and it's in the ruleset immediately after applying changes.